nbonaventura/helioai-dataset-readmes/hl-solar-wind/model.md

 These models demonstrate the ability to link solar surface activity with in-situ solar wind measurements, enabling the prediction of solar wind conditions throughout the inner heliosphere.

 A detailed description of the models may be found in the project [Technical Memorandum](); and the full source code used to train and run the models in the project [GitHub Repository](https://github.com/FrontierDevelopmentLab/2025-HL-Solar-Wind/).

+A notebook demonstrating inference with the trained solar wind classifier is available in this [notebook](https://github.com/FrontierDevelopmentLab/2025-HL-Solar-Wind/blob/main/public/inference_demo.ipynb).

 # 2. Access Instructions